Cascades and cocaine in Costa Rica's national parks

 Costa Rica prides itself on not having a standing army but the incursion has put lightly armed park rangers into the frontline of the drug war as they struggle to prevent hikers and swimmers bumping into any rude surprises.

 In January, the Coast Guard was called in for an unprecedented seizure of almost 1 ton of cocaine found in swampy mud in the Palo Seco park.
-The drugs would have been worth about $100 million (63.7 million pounds) on the U.S. streets.
+The drugs would have been worth about $100 million on the U.S. streets.

 In total, Costa Rican authorities seized more than 6.6 tons of cocaine in the first half of this year both in and out of parks, compared to less than 3 tons in the same period last year.
 In all of last year, 8.9 tons of cocaine was seized.